Fact-checked by the onlinepaydaynews.com editorial team

 What Has the CFPB Done About Arbitration Clauses?

-As of July 2025, no federal rule bans arbitration clauses in loan contracts.
-The CFPB continues to monitor their use and has incorporated arbitration clause analysis into its consumer complaint database.
-Filing a complaint remains one of the few tools available to borrowers who believe a lender’s arbitration clause violates other laws.
+The CFPB continues to monitor arbitration clause use and has incorporated arbitration clause analysis into its consumer complaint database.
+Filing a complaint remains one of the few tools available to borrowers who believe a lender’s arbitration clause violates other applicable laws.
 Knowing the most common CFPB complaint mistakes can improve the odds that your complaint produces a result.

-Key Takeaway: Congress blocked the CFPB’s 2017 arbitration rule by 1 vote, leaving borrowers without federal protection.
-Military borrowers are exempt under the Military Lending Act, but civilian borrowers must rely on CFPB complaints and individual opt-out rights as their primary recourse.
+Key Takeaway: Congress blocked the CFPB’s 2017 arbitration rule by 1 vote, leaving civilian borrowers without federal protection.
+Military borrowers are exempt under the Military Lending Act, but all others must rely on CFPB complaints and individual opt-out rights as their primary recourse.

 Frequently Asked Questions